ianj-als/pypeline/README.md

 #### Running a Pipeline
     helpers.run_pipeline(pipeline, input, state)

+Runs a pipeline with an input, which is presented to the first Kleisli arrow in the pipeline, and some initial state.
+The returned object shall be a 2-tuple containing the output, from the pipeline, and the resultant state.

 #### Evaluating a Pipeline
     helpers.eval_pipeline(pipeline, input, state)

+Evaluates a pipeline with an input, which is presented to the first Kleisli arrow in the pipeline, and some initial state.
+The returned value is the output of the arrow in the pipeline.

 #### Executing a Pipeline
     helpers.exec_pipeline(pipeline, input, state)

+Executes a pipeline with an input, which is presented to the first Kleisli arrow in the pipeline, and some initial state.
+The returned value is the resultant state object.

 ### Pipeline Component Functions